ben-ronda/Zendesk_New_Ticket_Alert/README.md

 * time
 * subprocess

-If you don't have pip installed but you are using Python3 then try running `pip3 ...` instead of `pip ...`
+If you don't have pip installed but you are using Python3 then try running `pip3` instead of `pip`